Our unique analysis of the bills Dold has sponsored and cosponsored provides insight into his position in the House of Representatives.

 Feb 27, 2015.
 Failed.

-From Jan 2011 to Sep 2016, Dold missed 48 of 2,883 roll call votes, which is 1.7%.
-This is on par with the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2011 to Dec 2016, Dold missed 48 of 2,931 roll call votes, which is 1.6%.
+This is better than the median of 2.4% among the lifetime records of representatives currently serving.
 ProPublica has tracked 6 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: